Driftydirt/RubyMicroservicesProject/README.md

 session[:logged_in] is set to false by this method

+#### get_emails

+get_emails is a method that takes as inputs an array of user_ids and retrives the email addresses of the corresponding users if the current user is authenticated

+session[:logged_in] is set to false if the user is not autheticated by the auth microservice

 ## Mailer Microservice

 The Mailer Microservice is run inside a docker container that is booted up by using [this](#creating-the-image) command.